 That being said, after a few drinks even the most reserved office girl can let her hair down, and why not.

-I used to hang out with some folks from my friend's office in Thailand and as is the case back home, the most reserved office worker can become pretty loose after a couple of shots.
+I used to hang out with some folks from my friend's office in Thailand, and, as is the case back home, the most reserved office worker can certainly loosen up after a couple of shots.

-But the point is that bars and discos are not always the ideal place to meet women back home, let alone in Thailand where, particularly in the tourist areas, the line between women working the nightlife and those enjoying it on a recreational basis can be fairly blurred.
+The point I'm making is that bars and discos are not always the ideal place to meet women back home, let alone in Thailand where, particularly in the tourist areas, the line between women working the nightlife and those enjoying it on a recreational basis can be fairly blurred.

 If you're not one for nightclubs and bars, or for approaching women to talk to in such environments, then that's where dating sites can be useful – because you can get an immediate insight into the person's life through their profile, and get to know them slowly through a neutral communication channel.

 If you're living in Thailand, you can then arrange to meet up, or if you come in for a holiday, you can make plans in advance.

 Dating sites offer a more diverse range of women.
 Bear in mind that the large majority of women in Thailand do not go to bars and clubs where foreign tourists are going to be hanging out.